 If the covered entity does not take action to resolve the matter in a way that is deemed to be satisfactory, OCR may decide to impose civil money penalties (CMPs) on the covered entity.
 If CMPs are imposed, the covered entity may request a hearing in which an HHS administrative law judge decides if the penalties are appropriate and are supported by the evidence.
 Complainants do not receive a portion of CMPs collected from covered entities; instead the penalties are deposited in the U.S. Treasury.

 The use of health information technology continues to expand in healthcare.
 New technologies provide many benefits for consumers, but they also introduce new risks to consumer privacy.

 The Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (HITECH) set national minimum standards to protect PHI and effectively manage those risks, such as securing ePHI and issuing breach notifications to individuals affected by data breaches to allow them to take action to protect themselves against identity theft and medical fraud.

-HITECH also places a requirement on the HHS – via its Office for Civil Rights – to perform periodic audits of covered entities – including business associates – to assess for compliance with the HIPAA Privacy, Security and Breach Notification Rules.
+HITECH also places a requirement on the HHS – via its Office for Civil Rights – to perform periodic audits of covered entities and business associates in order to assess compliance with the HIPAA Privacy, Security, and Breach Notification Rules.

 In 2011, the OCR developed a program of pilot audits to assess the general state of compliance with HIPAA in the healthcare industry, which included an assessment of the controls and processes covered entities have put in place to comply with HIPAA Rules.